 The cruising levels at which a flight or a portion of a flight is to be conducted shall be in terms of:

-- (a) Flight levels. for flights at or above the lowest usable flight level or, where applicable, above the transition altitude; - (b) Altitudes. for flights below the lowest usable flight level or, where applicable, at or below the transition altitude.
+- (b) Flight levels. for flights at or above the lowest usable flight level or, where applicable, above the transition altitude; - (c) Altitudes.
+For flights below the lowest usable flight level or, where applicable, at or below the transition altitude.